 So with much new (and renewed) interest, you may well be asking if XRP is still a good investment.

-What Is XRP?
+What Is Ripple (XRP)?

-Just as with its fellow altcoin, Ether (and its parent company Ethereum), many people get the name of the currency mixed up with its parent network.
-In the case of XRP token, its network is Ripple, an open-source protocol (developed by Ripple Labs, Inc., more commonly known simply as Ripple).
+As is the case with its fellow altcoin, Ether (and its parent company, Ethereum), many people get the name of the digital currency mixed up with its parent network.
+In the case of the XRP token, its network is Ripple, an open-source protocol (developed by Ripple Labs, Inc., more commonly known simply as Ripple).

 Is XRP a Good Investment?

 The financial world is unpredictable.
 Every investment has its fair share of ups and downs.
 And digital assets like XRP are no exception.